HoG Handbook

 Remember these things, too:

 • Most small cuts and scrapes will stop bleeding if you hold pressure on them.
 However, cuts on your tongue, the inside of your cheeks, or around your scalp and face can continue to ooze blood.
 Recheck these cuts for a day or two.
-If you have a cut in your mouth, call your doctor to see if you need to take Amicar® liquid or pills to help stop the bleeding.
-Amicar® pills can be crushed and put in applesauce or soft food.
+If you have a cut in your mouth, call your doctor to see if you need to take medication to stop the bleed.

 Call your doctor or treatment center if: